deicod/signal/PLAN.md

 ## 8. Storage and Security Hardening
 - [ ] Add store requirements for signed pre-key expiry and session limits.
-- [ ] Enforce public key validation everywhere inputs enter the protocol.
+- [x] Enforce public key validation everywhere inputs enter the protocol.
 - [ ] Expand key zeroization beyond X3DH (ratchet, sender keys, session teardown).
 - [ ] Review constant-time comparisons in all authentication paths.

 ## 9. Test Vectors and Interop Harness
 - [ ] Add official vectors for X3DH, Double Ratchet, and sender keys in `testing/vectors/`.
+- [x] Add deterministic X3DH/ratchet vector files for the current implementation.
-- [ ] Implement a vector runner to validate serialization and cryptographic outputs.
+- [x] Implement a vector runner to validate serialization and cryptographic outputs.
 - [ ] Add cross-implementation fixtures (generated from libsignal) where possible.
-- [ ] Add fuzzing for wire deserialization and message processing.
+- [x] Add fuzzing for wire deserialization and message processing.

 ## 10. Docs and Migration
 - [ ] Update README and GoDoc to state wire compatibility and supported versions.